Post: 5 ATS SLA Clauses That Protect HR Teams When Systems Fail in 2026

 1. Uptime Measurement Period: Monthly vs. Annual

-Vendors who measure uptime annually can experience a 3-day outage in January and still meet a 99.9% annual guarantee.
+Vendors who measure uptime annually can absorb a 3-day outage in January and still satisfy a 99.9% annual guarantee.
 OpsCare™ support operations require monthly uptime measurement in every ATS contract.
-Monthly measurement means a 99.9% guarantee translates to no more than 43 minutes of downtime per month — a very different standard.
+Monthly measurement converts a 99.9% guarantee to no more than 43 minutes of downtime per month – a fundamentally different standard than what annual math permits.

 • Demand: Monthly uptime measurement, not annual or quarterly